 Philip Low appears to be one of those rare minds that is both brilliant and unstoppable.
 He is an inventor, an entrepreneur, a professor with appointments at both Stanford and MIT.

 He is a young man who’s not hard to believe in.
-And someone certainly does believes in him, although he won’t tell us who he is just yet.
+And someone certainly does believe in him, although he won’t tell us who he is just yet.
 According to NeuroVigil, the funding put forth by this “anonymous American industrialist and technology visionary” is “twice the combined seed valuations of Google’s and Facebook’s first rounds.”
 Accounting for a listed 2% of NeuoVigil’s stock, the series A funding is probably around $5 million.
 It’s not hard to guess that the top speculations for the mystery investor are Bill Gates, Steve Jobs and Google’s Sergey Brin.

 Whoever it is, I just hope they can keep up with Dr. Low.